Ritual (2012 film): Development

 Anwar has stated that he first conceived the idea for the film in 2006.
 According to producer Sheila Timothy, Anwar first shared the story with her in 2009 while making The Forbidden Door, which she also produced through Lifelike Pictures.

 Filming

 Shooting took place in Mount Pancar in Sentul, West Java, across 10 days in November 2011.

 Release

 Ritual was released in theaters in Indonesia on 26 April 2012.
 It was also selected for screening at the 2012 South by Southwest in Austin, Texas, United States.

 Reception

 The film received mixed reviews upon release.
 Anton Bitel of Little White Lies gave Ritual a positive review, calling the narrative "disorienting" with an ending that "makes all the disparate elements in the film cohere in an ingenious, unsettling manner".
-In a lukewarm review, Cornila Desyana of Tempo called the film "absurd" and criticized the lack of dialogues even for the lead character.
+In an indifferent review, Cornila Desyana of Tempo called the film "absurd" and criticized the lack of dialogues even for the lead character.

-John Townsend of Starburst panned the film, saying "Instead of what could have been a taut, tense thriller, Ritual descends into a weary chase movie where you never really care who is chasing whom, or why.
+John Townsend of Starburst criticized the film, saying "Instead of what could have been a taut, tense thriller, Ritual descends into a weary chase movie where you never really care who is chasing whom, or why."